yashshrikant99/Automated-Testing/README.md

 - After adding:![image](https://user-images.githubusercontent.com/41529190/149933256-445079a1-98b0-43a8-9a6c-5435b7d4e840.png)

 The script is very dependent on the validity of the spec file.
 If there are any issues kindly reach me out at yash.shrikant@se.com .

+# To-Do
+- [ ] In case of errors create a collection for the rest of the methods which dont have error
+- [ ] Automatic testing for mandatory parameters